XiangGuo1992/ORCL_VR_EyeTracking/README.md

 Suppose we have XML data collected in "**Data**" folder in the project root as what I have in the '\Data\EyeTrakcing\TobiiProUnity' folder in the repository, and the videos collected in the "**Recordings**" folder in the project root as what we have in the '\Data\Video\OriginalVideo' folder in the repository.
 The goal of this part is to map the gaze data to the videos.

-The 3 python scripts under 'EyeTrackingProcess' folder provides a workflow of processing eye tracking data.
+The three python scripts under 'EyeTrackingProcess' folder provides a workflow of processing eye tracking data.

 - [1.ReadingTxtFile.py](EyeTrackingProcess/1.ReadingTxtFile.py) reads the XML file and reshape it to a more readable .csv file.